hithesh-mr/agentic-ai-coder/README.md

-# Agentic AI Code
+# Agentic AI Coder
-Agentic AI Code is an AI-powered coding assistant that transforms natural language prompts into executable code, enhancing developer productivity and code quality.
+Agentic AI Coder is an AI-powered coding assistant that transforms natural language prompts into executable code, enhancing developer productivity and code quality.
 It automates code generation, debugging, and optimization tasks, providing real-time suggestions and context-aware assistance.